a-N21029/TSNES_emulator/README.md

 ### TODO: Important features to implement

-1.Throttle main game loop to 60FPS so browser does not crash
+1. Throttle main game loop to 60FPS so browser does not crash
 2. APU/sound emulation
 3. Mapper support